 PRESCRIBING FOR REAL PATIENTS

+Since the foundation the LC-SRC has been nominated for multiple awards and prices.
 Currently, we are busy to implement the SRC in two other academic centres in the Netherlands, namely Erasmus University Medical Center and Amsterdam University Medical Centers, location AMC.

 • Schutte T, Tichelaar J, Dekker RS, van Agtmael MA, de Vries TP, Richir MC.
 Learning in student-run clinics: a systematic review.
 Med Educ.
 2015 Mar;49(3):249-63.

 • Dekker RS, Schutte T, Tichelaar J, Thijs A, van Agtmael MA, de Vries TP, Richir MC.
 A novel approach to teaching pharmacotherapeutics--feasibility of the learner-centered student-run clinic.
 Eur J Clin Pharmacol.
 2015 Nov;71(11):1381-7.

 • Schutte T, Tichelaar J, van Agtmael M. Learning to prescribe in a student-run clinic.
 Med Teach.
 2016 Apr;38(4):425.

 • Schutte T, Tichelaar J, Reumerman MO, van Eekeren R, Rolfes L, van Puijenbroek EP, Richir MC, van Agtmael MA.
 Feasibility and Educational Value of a Student-Run Pharmacovigilance Programme: A Prospective Cohort Study.
 Drug Saf.
 2017 May;40(5):409-418.